orowith2os/Isolating-pci-devices-for-virtual-machine-use/README.md

-WARNING: This guide is made ON and FOR an AMD system, so your your mileage may vary if you use Intel.
-Always enable IOMMU in your bios settings if you use this guide.
 This can differ from BIOS to BIOS, but make sure it has IOMMU enabled.
-Also enable virtualization in your BIOS, it may be named SVM or AMD-Vi or equivalent.
+Also enable virtualization in your BIOS, it may be named SVM or AMD-Vi.

 Requirements for isolating the GPU/any PCIe device:
 IOMMU support in BIOS